ElevateSkilling/Prompts/README.md

 ## Contribute
-We welcome your contributions!
-If you have an
+If you have an idea for a prompt, please submit them for consideration.